duhman/web-content-scraper/README.md

 2. Open your browser and navigate to `http://localhost:3000`.

-3. Enter the URLs for articles, podcasts, and YouTube videos in the respective fields and click "Scrape Content".
+3. Use the web interface to enter URLs for articles, podcasts, and YouTube videos, then click "Scrape Content".

 4. The scraped content will be saved in the `public/articles`, `public/podcasts`, and `public/youtube` folders.

-Note: This project now uses TypeScript and the Next.js 13+ App Router.

-### Deployment
+## Deployment

-1. Initialize a Git repository and push your code to GitHub:
+1. Push your code to GitHub:
     ```bash
-    git init
     git add .
-    git commit -m "Initial commit"
+    git commit -m "Ready for deployment"
-    git remote add origin https://github.com/yourusername/web-content-scraper.git
-    git push -u origin main
+    git push
     ```

 2. Deploy to Vercel:
-    1. Go to [Vercel](https://vercel.com/), sign in, and create a new project.
-    2. Import your GitHub repository.
+    1. Connect your GitHub repository to Vercel.
-    3. Set up environment variables in Vercel for `YOUTUBE_DATA_API_KEY`.
+    2. Configure the environment variables in Vercel, including `YOUTUBE_DATA_API_KEY`.
-    4. Deploy the project.
+    3. Deploy the project.

-### Project Structure
+## Project Structure

 ```
 web-content-scraper/